jatintiwari/chat/README.md

 3. SOCKET.io: nicely integrated with Node

-4. Inline CSS and Extracting a few components in main.css :
+4. Inline CSS and Extracting a few components in main.css : tried reusing as much as i could a keep the dom clean. still some css is there in it.

 #Other enhancements that can be done: